-In South Australia, council elections are held every 4 years for all 68 councils except the Municipal Council of Roxby Downs, which operates under its own administration.
-These elections are called periodic elections.
-The next periodic council elections will take place in November 2022.
+In South Australia, whole of state council elections (called periodic elections) are held every 4 years for all 68 councils except the Municipal Council of Roxby Downs, which operates under its own administration.

 Acts and Regulations